Visian27/reading-notes/class07.md

 ## Programming with JavaScript

-JavaScript is fairly similar to traditional programming languages with objects, functions, logic operators, and loops.
+JavaScript is fairly similar to traditional programming languages (C++, Java, etc.) with objects, functions, logic operators, and loops.

+Big difference is getting three different languagues to interact with each other which can be a bit tricky.
+Sometimes HTML will be nested inside javascript commands and there's an amount of handwaving that can happen from time to time.
+Learning the ins and outs of the interactions will take an amount of time and probably will save quite a bit of hassle in the long-run.

 ### Other Notes